 These puff pastry turnovers are a cinch to make.
 Storebought puff pastry is cut into squares then filled with almond paste and mixed fresh berries.
 The tops are folded over, brushed with egg, and the pastries are baked to oozing goodness.

 Bet you’ve never had homemade puff pastry turnovers.
 Don’t feel bad.
 It’s not your fault.
 You were probably raised on store-bought pastries like the rest of us.
 Since they say awareness is the first step to overcoming any sort of adversity in your life, and because you’re now aware that you can make flakey turnovers oozing with warm fruit at home in mere minutes, there’s no excuse not to give this recipe a try.
 Chances are you’ll never, ever go back to packaged pastries.
-Author Curtis Stone gets the kids into the baking act by letting them drop the berries onto the squares and seal the triangles with their little fingers.–Renee Schettler Rossi
+Author Curtis Stone gets the kids into the baking act by letting them drop the berries onto the squares and seal the triangles with their little fingers.
+Originally published May 28, 2016.–Renee Schettler Rossi

 Puff Pastry Turnovers Recipe

 - Makes 6 to 8

 - One package frozen puff pastry sheets, , thawed according to package directions

 - 2 cups (about 12 ounces) assorted fresh berries (blackberries, blueberries, raspberries, and/or strawberries)